-Upon a suggestion from his uncle he pursued architecture, beginning at the University of Manitoba Faculty of Architecture in 1958.
-Graduating five years later, in May of 1963, Yamashita moved to Regina due to poor economic conditions in Winnipeg.
-Here he worked in the offices of Stock, Keith and Associates architects and engineers.
-He returned to Winnipeg after one year, gaining a position with the architecture firm of George A Stewart; projects here were generally handled by by individual associates and included suburban libraries, small civic projects and work for the Salvation Army.
-Having registered with the Manitoba Association of Architects, in 1966, Yamashita was hired by the prominent Winnipeg firm Libling Michener.
-In 1968, after only a brief time at this office, the young architect joined with fellow Libling Michener colleague Ron Keenberg and Stan Osaka to submit a design for the Winnipeg Art Gallery national competition; the three earned an honourable mention for their entry.
-This collaboration led toward the forming of a new partnership and the subsequent establishment of the firm, IKOY, which would gain national attention.
+Upon a suggestion from his uncle, he pursued architecture at the University of Manitoba Faculty of Architecture in 1958.
+Graduating five years later, in May 1963, Yamashita moved to Regina due to poor economic conditions in Winnipeg.
+There he worked in the offices of Stock, Keith and Associates architects and engineers.
+He returned to Winnipeg after one year, gaining a position with the architecture firm of George A. Stewart; projects were generally handled by individual associates and included suburban libraries, small civic projects and work for the Salvation Army.
+Having registered with the Manitoba Association of Architects in 1966, Yamashita was hired by the prominent Winnipeg firm Libling Michener.
+In 1968, after only a brief time there, the young architect joined fellow Libling Michener colleagues Ron Keenberg and Stan Osaka to submit a design for the Winnipeg Art Gallery national competition; the three earned an honourable mention for their entry.
+This collaboration led to a new partnership and the subsequent establishment of the firm, IKOY, which would gain national attention.

-Yamashita departed IKOY in 1993 and joined the established Winnipeg office of Smith Carter Architects and Engineers.
-Notable projects with which he has here been associated include Manitoba Hydro Place (360 Portage Avenue, 2009; with KMPB).
+Yamashita left IKOY in 1993 and joined the established Winnipeg office Smith Carter Architects and Engineers.
+Notable projects he was associated with at the firm included Manitoba Hydro Place (360 Portage Avenue, 2009; with KMPB).
 In a 2007 interview with the Winnipeg Architecture Foundation, Yamashita describes the changes he has seen over his years in the field to include a move toward process-based contracts versus an earlier era of social and political networking.

-Beyond his architectural practice, the architect has also served in 1968 as President of the Manitoba Japanese Junior Council.
-He has also lectured at the University of Manitoba Faculty of Architecture (1986-1998), has served on the Faculty’s Partner’s Program Advisory Board (1994 - 2006) and was appointed to the Board of Governors of the University of Manitoba Alumni Association.
-Yamashita was furthermore active on the Council of the Manitoba Association of Architects, has participated in a special task for the Royal Architectural Institute of Canada and has served on the Standards Council of Canada.
+Beyond his architectural practice, he served in 1968 as President of the Manitoba Japanese Junior Council.
+He also lectured at the University of Manitoba Faculty of Architecture (1986-1998), served on the Faculty’s Partner’s Program Advisory Board (1994 - 2006) and was appointed to the Board of Governors of the University of Manitoba Alumni Association.
+Yamashita was active on the Council of the Manitoba Association of Architects, has participated in a special task force for the Royal Architectural Institute of Canada and has served on the Standards Council of Canada.